invibe-sk/just_audio_flutter_app/README.md

 Basically the whole issue is described here: https://stackoverflow.com/questions/72425614/audiosource-uri-with-headers-not-working-when-app-is-locked-for-some-amount-of-t

+Here you will find videos and exact steps to reproduce this issue.

 The issue only happens on real iOS device - release and profile mode.
 Issue is not present when running iOS simulator.

 Credentials are: